rjmfernandes/connect_debezium_protobuf_python/README.md

 ('Jorge', 'Rodrigo', '2024-09-26 16:00:00','new_value');
 ```

-Check the schema was updated and the messages were consumed by our dynamic consumer before leveraging the new schema:
+Check the schema was updated and the new messages were consumed by our dynamic consumer leveraging the new schema:

 ```
 Creating deserializer for schema 2